Shiplet Launching Ceremony

 Cybernetic Marine Mechatronics

-Designing a “sailing submarine” aka a sailing ship with a submerged hull is impossible to manage without a set of sensors and actuators needed to compensate the absence of stabilizing buoyancy, caused by minimizing the ship’s volume near the water surface.
-While the design reduces the vessel’s response to sea state and minimizes the stalling[…]
+Our vision of a “sailing submarine” aka a sailing ship with a submerged hull requires a set of sensors and actuators to compensate the absence of stabilizing buoyancy, caused by minimizing the ship’s volume near the water surface.
+While the design is supposed to reduce the response to sea state and minimizes the stalling bow[…]

 Loading